Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 I have a more robust rendering algorithm that doesn't panic so much.

 I think I don't really care too much for the other exercises in this chapter but I do want a way to close tabs so will link right click to closing tabs.
+That was quick.
+Let's take a moment to just fix one or two rendering things while we are here before calling that chapter 7.

+First: I want frogfind's homepage to render, so I need my algorithm to be more accepting of closing tags without matching opening tags.

+Just noticed that I am not actually loading title correctly.
+Seems to be because I am not parsing head tags correctly.
+That is annoying.
+It works when HTML is formatted as expected but when there is a <meta> tag before the html I think that is what trips us up.

+Lists still display kinda wonky but thats okay.